-Millennials, who range in age from early twenties to mid-thirties today, are in a life phase of ongoing change and evolution — from students to graduates to independents to spouses.
+Millennials, who range in age from 25 to 40 in 2021, are in a life phase of ongoing change and evolution — from students to graduates to independents to spouses.
 Navigating the in-betweens of these many major milestones is no cakewalk.

 1. Filing as a Dependent When You’re Independent (and Vice Versa)